dramirez-qb/katacoda-scenarios/kubernetes-interview/step9.md

-Investigate the issue with NGINX.
+Investigate the and fix the issue with NGINX.
 How would you do that?

 ### Question